Man About Town (2006 film): Plot

-Top Hollywood talent agent Jack Giamoro (Ben Affleck) seems to have it all: a successful career, a lot of money, a nice car, a beautiful wife, etc. However, while pursuing success, he somehow lost himself and neglected his marriage.
+Top Hollywood talent agent Jack Giamoro (Ben Affleck) seems to have it all: a successful career, a lot of money, a nice car, a beautiful wife.
+However, while pursuing success, he somehow lost himself and neglected his marriage.
 He decides to take a journal writing class to do some self-searching.
 Jack's seemingly perfect world starts to unravel when he learns that his wife, Nina (Rebecca Romijn), is cheating on him with his most important client.
 Things get worse when Barbi (Bai Ling), an ambitious journalist, steals Jack's journal, which contains secrets that could ruin him personally and professionally.
 Jack is forced to fight for everything he has worked so hard to achieve and in doing so, he attains the self-insight he was looking for.
 By realizing that there is more to life than work, he begins to focus on what's most important in his life.